abormate/learnspace-devops-thingamajig/multi-cloud-projects/google-cloud-platform/cloud-engineer-learnspace/cloud-lecture-notes-skills/study-plan-01.md

 As we go through each section objective, use the page in your workbook to mark the specific documentation, courses or modules and quests that you'll want to emphasize in your study plan.

+As you can see, there are multiple objectives in this section that have many related tasks.
+So you will probably need to plan for more study time in this section.